 - There are no downloadable pdf’s or worksheets

 - Quizzes are automatically graded, and easy to ‘Reset’ if an answer is wrong.
-I want the quizzes to help you know and understand, and that you enjoy them.
+I want the quizzes to help you know and understand, and for you to enjoy them.

 - Use Contact to inform us about any problems.

-- We sell internationally, current price is $190 US
+- We sell internationally – the current price is $150 US (no tax outside EU)

 I explain the skills and understandings you need, the essentials.
 My approach sometimes diverges from mainstream views because I assay and develop new or lesser known methods, for easier and better results.
 No dig is the main one, plus I give you a lot of short cuts, which are really just common sense.
 For more on this it may be worth your buying my first course about no dig gardening, but it’s not a prerequisite for taking this course.